themiscadiz/Assignment4/README.md

 <!-- For your assignments you might consider  -->
 # Notes & Process
-For this assigment I start watching a lot of videos and reading the class material to trying to understant what are the concepts that we were trying to understant and use for this week.
-Although that I was able to in a very basic way create an API and save the information into a json file, just to make it works was really challenging.
-This assignment had a lot of new concepts of programming for the web, a lot new use in the terminal, what create a confusing path around the assignment.
+I started by watching a lot of videos and reading the class material to try to understand the concepts that we were trying to use for this week.
+I was able to create an API and save the information into a json file, just to make it work, but it was extremely challenging.
+This assignment had a lot of new concepts of programming for the web, and a lot new things in the terminal.
+The assignment was very confusing.

-The original goal was to create a voting system, where a person can vote for its favorite animal.
+The original goal was to create a voting system, where a person can vote for their favorite animal.
 After vote the person can see what are the votes that each animal has.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/10.png?raw=true)

-While I was undestanding and struggle through the process, I simplified the concept into just to vote for one animal (in this case the cat) and see how many vote has the cat accumulate.
+I was struggling to understand the process, so I simplified the concept to just to vote for one animal (in this case the cat) and see how many votes has the cat accumulated.

-In this way I was apble to concentrate into achieve to request the data from the JSON file, update the JSON File and update the information in the website.
+In this way I was apble to focus on requesting data from the JSON file, update the JSON File, and update the information on the website.

 ### Understanding Node.js
-I started this assignment following the Fondations Guide from the class.
-I was able to  understant how to interact with node through the terminal.
+Following the Foundations Guide from the class, I was able to  understand how to interact with node through the terminal.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/1.png?raw=true)

-In my first attempt on this last week I was planning and starting to use the Horoscope.js npm.
-But while I was diving into the material, I noticed that i wasn't going to be able to explore the fundamentals concepts of this assignment.
+In my first attempt, I started to use the Horoscope.js.
+But while I was diving into the material, I noticed that I actually wasn't going to explore the fundamentals concepts of this assignment.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/2.png?raw=true)

-However when I tried to started the assignment I needed help understanding how we interact with node js, it is not the typical way as js.... for me I get it more like a invisible, backend and that was I was only able to see it running in the terminal.
+However, when I tried to start the assignment I realized I needed help understanding how to interact with node.js, it is not the typical way I have used js... after that, I understood it more as an invisible, backend that I was only able to see it running in the terminal.
 Not as a console log on the browser.

 ### Designing the website
-After I finally get the concept of the assignment.
-I started to design my website and decided to started form the frontend to the backend.
-In this process I sketched the design.
-Just at the end of the process I eliminate dthe other animal to vote to have a more design that complemet what I was able to make ot work.
+After I finally got the concept of the assignment.
+I started to design my website and decided to start with the frontend.
+I sketched the design.
+After simplifying, I eliminated the other animals, to focus on the basic functionailty.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/1.gif?raw=true)

 ### Creating an API
-For creating the API was the most consumming part of the assignment.Even having the class material, I was hard to me to understand how to applyed it into my own goal.
+Creating the API was the most consumming part of the assignment.Even having the class material, I was hard to me to understand how to applyed it into my own goal.
 The challenges starting for even understanding were node runs and what libraries I needed to get the data.
 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/4.png?raw=true)

 Another challenge was to access the frontend files.
 I tried to use <code> const indexLocation = path.join(__dirname + "/frontend/")</code> but didn't work as espected.
 I had to put the css and js code inside the html file to be readable.